MC-DeltaT/SerialisePP/README.md

  - On-the-fly serialisation and deserialisation - no data duplication!
  - Fully contained within C++ (no separate message/type definition, no code generation)

-(Support for more types is likely to come in the future, e.g. strings, void, tuples).
+(Support for more types is likely to come in the future, e.g. strings, tuples).

 ## Limitations